 The term credentialing is used by some professional associations and groups in a different way to describe clinicians with higher levels of skills and experience.

 In 2015, the Commission released Credentialing health practitioners and defining their scope of clinical practice – A guide for managers and practitioners.
 The aim of this guide is to support health service organisations conduct robust credentialling processes.
-This guide, along with the Standard for Credentialling and Defining the Scope of Clinical Practice: a national standard for credentialling and defining the scope of clinical practice of medical practitioners, for use in public and private hospitals (PDF 272 KB) developed by the former Australian Council for Safety and Quality in Health Care in 2004, will be reviewed in 2017.
+This guide, along with the Standard for Credentialling and Defining the Scope of Clinical Practice: a national standard for credentialling and defining the scope of clinical practice of medical practitioners, for use in public and private hospitals (PDF 272 KB) are currently being updated.
+Public consultation on the revised draft documents is expected by mid-2020.

 Review by Peers - A guide for professional, clinical and administrative processes (PDF 1174 KB) was developed by the Commission in 2010.
 This 'how to' guide will assist managers and clinicians maximise the effectiveness of peer review.